austinnguyen2001/DiscordBot/README.md

 # DiscordBot
 ## Current Features
 - Ability to start contest (counts down until end time)
+- Link discord and twitch accounts via oauth
+(although I need to migrate it over to rethinkdb first *should be done)
 ## How to run

 ### First start